now browsing by tag

 The castle.
 To buy or not to buy… That is the question.
 Yes, buy.
 But!
 Wait until it’s double VIP points in October.
 Then buy.
 You should see my shopping list.
 It’s rather sad.
 I want to get the Simpson’s House & Kwike Mart (to make them into modular buildings) Ghostbusters HQ, the Bank, the Spiderman Bridge (2 of them), the Ghostbusters Cars (both), Red Hulk vs. Green Hulk, and of course, the Micro Fighters.
 See what I mean… so sad…

 Finally, in what’s news to me, LEGO liked one of my tweets.
 It was the highlight of my day when it happened.
 I realize that they’re very kind to all of their fans, but it’s so cool to know that what we think matters to them.
 It’s one of the many reasons they have such amazing brand loyalty.

 LEGO Review – 76040 DC Comics Brainiac Attack

 Do you remember waaaay back when, when there was a “contest” that when you purchased a DC item you were entered into?
 It was through LEGO.
 I can’t remember the details anymore, but needless to say, I didn’t win.
 I also found out after the purchase that you could enter for free, online, daily.
 I did for a few days until real life got the best of me.

-I finally had some time to open the set and build, and it wasn’t all that bad.
-I think I had a little resentment to it simply because I didn’t win 🙂
+I finally had some time to open this set and build, and it wasn’t all that bad.
+I think I had a little resentment to it simply because I didn’t win the contest 🙂 Read More

 There’s a new LEGO Store coming to the Bay Area!